 Now, let us look at some of the top private equity ETFs available across the globe:

 - ProShares Global Listed Private Equity ETF: This private equity fund is listed on the Cboe BZX trading platform (ticker: PEX) and has net assets of around $16 million as of June 30, 2020.
-The fund is invested in 30 listed private equity companies with major investment in the financial sector with a sectoral weightage of 91.6%.
+The fund is invested in 30 listed private equity companies with major investments in the financial sector with a sectoral weightage of 91.6%.
 The benchmark index for the fund is the LPX Direct Listed Private Equity Index.
-The net expense ratio of the fund is 3.13% while it generates a dividend yield of 6.53%.
+The fund’s net expense ratio is 3.13%, generating a dividend yield of 6.53%.

 Benefits of Private Equity ETF